stripe/scripts/README.md

 ```

-You can explore [the examples package](https://github.com/stripe/scripts/tree/master/examples) for more example scripts as well as explore how you can set up your custom scripts package.
+You can explore [more examples](https://github.com/stripe/scripts/tree/master/examples) and explore how to write your custom scripts package.

-See the [SDK Documentation](https://docs.stripe.com/billing/subscriptions/script-coupons) for more information on how to use the SDK.

 ## Packaging